-Auditions and interviews usually run from December until March.
+Auditions and interviews usually run from January until March/April.

 We aim to offer you a genuine dialogue during your application process.
 This gives you a sense of worth and achievement from the audition process itself; a sense of ownership for you during the process and, ultimately, is an opportunity for us to get a clear understanding of who you are, what you need, and how we can best prepare you for your degree.